-We hope that we will have an intense and interesting scientific exchange at the Annual Meeting in 2020, but also a lively exchange of experiences and new ideas in a friendly and collegial atmosphere.
+We are looking forward to an intense and interesting scientific exchange at the Annual Meeting in 2021, but also to a lively exchange of experiences and new ideas in a friendly and collegiate atmosphere.

 With kindest regards

 Prof. Dr. med.
-Volker Tronnier
+Steffen Rosahl